Our Mission, motto, & Philosophy

 NWEA MAP Growth is the new recommended standardized assessment program.
 MAP Growth measures what students know and informs what they’re ready to learn next.
 By dynamically adjusting to each student’s responses, MAP Growth creates a personalized assessment experience that accurately measures performance.

 Our current Technology goal is to purchase 1-1 Chromebooks or tablets for our students.
-We are currently working towards this goal.
+We are currently working towards this goal with 10 new Chromebooks purchased in the Spring of 2021.
 We will be using Go Guardian to monitor students and maintain cyber security.
-We would also like to purchase a 3D printer for use in our 5-8th grade classroom.
+We also purchased a 3D printer for use in our 5-8th grade classroom.
 These goals will help ensure students can compete in a growing global economy.
 Here is our Technology Plan.
 Also see our student/parent user agreement here.

 A Message From